JuliaTopOpt/VTKDataIO.jl/README.md

 ## Summary of capabilities
 ### Input and output
 You can use VTKDataIO.jl to read/write any of the following file formats into/from the corresponding type in VTKDataTypes.jl: vtk, vtu, vtp, vts, vtr, vti, vtm, pvd, stl, ply.
+You can do this using `read_vtk`, `write_vtk`, `read_stl`, `write_stl`, `read_ply`, and `write_ply`.

 ### Visualization and rendered output
 You can use VTKDataIO.jl to visualize a scalar or vector field with a 3D heat map and a legend.
 This includes point-based coloring or cell based coloring, as well as other features such as wireframe and glyph representations.
 The resulting visualization can be written to ply or x3d formats.
+You can do this using `visualize`, `write_x3d`, and `write_ply`.

+### Interfacing with Python's VTK

+You can use `PyVTK` to change a Julia native VTK object to a VTK data PyObject that can be used in your own VTK pipeline through PyCall.
+You can also use `_VTKDataTypes` to change a VTK data PyObject back to Julia's native VTK types.

 ## Setup